-Medical Contract Attorneys in Southfield and Detroit
+Medical Contract Attorneys in Detroit, Southfield & Ann Arbor

 Physicians are responsible not only for the health and well-being of their patients but also are expected to run their medical practice as an effective and profitable business.
 Physicians are faced with the same business decisions as face other business owners.
 Rent, salaries, and other operating costs must be considered and planned for.
 At the core of a physician’s responsibility is negotiating an attractive medical contract with hospitals, HMO’s and other patient care facilities where a doctor may provide services.